1940 Eglinton Ave E, Toronto, ON M1L 4R1

 My RPD hearing is in 6 weeks.
 I need representation.
 Can you take the file?

 Yes, depending on file complexity and our hearing-calendar availability.
 RPD hearings require a properly drafted BOC (Basis of Claim) narrative submitted within 15 days of claim referral, plus disclosure of country-conditions evidence and corroborating documents 10 days before the hearing.
 If you have 6 weeks to go and don't yet have completed disclosure, we can still take the file but the timeline is tight.
 Book a consultation within 5 days; do not wait.
-Legal Aid Ontario certificates are accepted on eligible files.
+We work on a private-retainer basis; we do not accept Legal Aid certificates, though reduced-fee options may be available in appropriate cases.

 Do you accept Legal Aid Ontario certificates for Hamilton refugee files?